 A shower tray is an essential feature in your bathroom since it is designed to catch water and channel it towards the drain, keeping your floor from getting wet.
-Unless you have a built in shower, a shower tray is an absolute necessity.
-With so many different makes and models on the market, choosing a shower tray can be confusing, unless one knows what he or she wants.
+Unless you have a built-in shower, a shower tray is an absolute necessity.
+With so many different makes and models on the market, choosing a shower tray can be confusing, unless one knows with certainty what one wants.
 There are a couple of things that one needs to take into account when making a purchase.

 One also needs to consider material.
 There are two kinds of materials used in shower trays.
-One is stone resin, which is made up of shards of stone and glue which is poured into a mould and polished when finished.
-This is quite slippery when wet, so stone resin trays usually have in built anti slip features, which can be difficult to clean.
+One is Stone Resin, which is made up of shards of stone and glue which is poured into a mould and then polished.
+This is quite slippery when wet, so stone resin trays usually have inbuilt anti-slip features, which can be difficult to clean.
 Acrylic is also a popular choice.
 Older acrylic models were known to be fragile and to split and break easily, but advances in technology mean, that modern acrylic is almost as hardy as stone resin.